YKWeyer/k8s-readiness-watcher/README.md

 possible.

-Using [the busybox example](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#init-containers-in-use) from the documentations allows to check the required Service exists, but there is no simple solution for it yet.
+Using [the busybox example](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#init-containers-in-use) from the documentations allows to check the required Service exists, but there is no simple solution for testing readiness (as defined in a Pods `readinessProbe` property) yet.

-This alpine-based Docker image fulfills only one purpose: it blocks the initialization of the container until the required services are ready.
+This alpine-based Docker image fulfills only one purpose: it pauses the initialization of main containers until the required services are ready.